Generic selectors

 WE Must Keep the Sabbath Holy

 God made the Sabbath holy time; that is, He set it apart from all other days for a special purpose.
-The fourth commandment says, “Remember the Sabbath day to keep it holy.[9]
+The fourth commandment says, “Remember the Sabbath day, to keep it holy.[9]
 Did you notice that we must keep it holy?
-God makes the Sabbath holy but only we can keep it holy.
+GOD MAKES THE SABBATH HOLY BUT ONLY WE CAN KEEP IT HOLY.
 We must consciously decide that this time is special and prepare for it so that we can direct our minds toward God.
 While God’s presence alone makes something holy, we cannot have a holy Sabbath unless we guard against those things that distract us and take away from the holiness of God.

-SABBATH PREPARATION: We are responsible for keeping the Sabbath holy.
+SABBATH PREPARATION: WE are responsible for keeping the Sabbath holy.
 This means preparing for it so that worldly or physical distractions are kept to a minimum and our spiritual time with God is the priority.

 Prepare to Be Taught